attack-monkey/react-fn/README.md

 ### Async Actions

-To avoid the state in a closure from being out of sync with the rest of the app, actions should use `fn.getState`, which ensures that the current state of the app is used.
-To be clear, components can simply use the passed in `state` since they should always be synchronous.
+To avoid the state in an async action from being out of sync with the rest of the app, actions should use `fn.getState`, which ensures that the current state of the app is used.
+To be clear, components can simply use the passed in `state` since they are always be synchronous.
 Actions however can be async and should instead use `fn.getState`...

 ```javascript